-This museum was the first thing we saw in Amsterdam, but I have saved it for last because the prospect of properly writing about this experience has been a little daunting.
-I’m no wordsmith, and I’m only a halfway decent photographer (and I only took a handful of photos from the museum), so the chances of me writing about the house and our experience there while also giving it the credit it’s due are pretty slim.
+The museum was the first thing we saw in Amsterdam, but I have saved it for last because the prospect of properly writing about this experience has been a little daunting.
+I’m no wordsmith, nor photographer (I only took a handful of photos from the museum), so the chances of me sharing about the Anne Frank House and our experience there while also giving it the credit it’s due are pretty slim.
 Bear with me, but keep in mind this is one of those times when reading about something comes nowhere close to actually experiencing it.

-The Anne Frank House and Museum is located in the Jordaan district of Amsterdam.
+The Anne Frank House is located in the Jordaan district of Amsterdam.
 The house sits on the pretty, houseboat-lined Prinsengracht canal right next to the Westerkerk, the church Anne mentions in her diary whose bells would chime throughout the day.
-From a small space in the attic, a part of the clock tower attached to the church could be seen.
+From a small space in the attic, a portion of the church’s clock tower can be seen.
 This was one of the only views to the outside world available to the families inside the secret annex.

-It’s dark inside the annex, and there seems to be an unspoken agreement among all the visitors that we will walk through the rooms quietly and respectfully.
-The somber atmosphere only makes the experience even more emotional as we make our way through the tiny rooms where eight people slept, cooked, fought and made up, prayed for the end of the war, and generally tried to live as quietly as possible for two years.
-A narrow Dutch staircase leads to even more tiny rooms on the second level of the annex.
-The attic where Anne spent time with her first and only love is closed off, but visitors can still peer upwards into it from the floor below.
+It was dark inside the annex and, at least on our visit, everyone was mindful to walk through the rooms quietly and respectfully.
+The somber atmosphere inside the annex made the experience even more emotional as we made our way through the rooms where eight people slept, cooked, fought, made up, prayed for the end of the war, and generally tried to live as quietly as possible for two years.
+A narrow Dutch staircase led to even more tiny rooms on the second level of the annex.
+The attic where Anne spent time with her first and only love was closed off when we visited, but we were still able to peer upwards into it from the floor below.

-As we make our way out of the annex and into the museum portion of the Anne Frank House, the museum picks up where the annex left off – it shares the story of the raid on the secret annex, the subsequent arrests, and what became of each of the people in hiding once they were shipped off to separate concentration camps.
-A woman who survived the concentration camp where Anne was held tells an incredible story about how she was reunited with Anne at the camp.
-They had been school friends prior to the Frank’s move into hiding and neither had known what had become of the other until they came to find each other at Bergen-Belsen.
-If you can make it through this video without shedding a tear, you are made of much tougher stuff than I am.
+As we left the annex and entered the museum portion of the Anne Frank House, the story continued where the annex had left off.
+The museum shares the story of the raid on the secret annex, the subsequent arrests, and describes (where known) what became of each of the people in hiding once they were shipped off to separate concentration camps.
+A woman who survived the concentration camp where Anne was held tells an incredible tale via video interview about how she was reunited with Anne at the camp.
+They had been school friends prior to the Franks’ move into hiding and neither had known what had become of the other until they came to find each other at Bergen-Belsen.
+If you can make it through her interview without shedding a tear, you are made of much tougher stuff than I am.

-The exhibition area leads into a small, dark room where Anne’s actual diary is kept, along with pages of her other writings preserved behind glass.
+The exhibition area then led into a small, dark room where Anne’s actual diary is kept, along with pages of her other writings preserved behind glass.
 A video featuring an interview with Otto Frank describes how Anne’s diary was saved by one of the business’ employees and eventually published after it was given to Otto upon his return to Amsterdam to see if anyone in his family had survived.
-The tour of the museum ends in the temporary exhibition room which, during the week that we saw the museum, showcased photos of Anne through the years.
+Our tour of the museum ended in a temporary exhibition room which, during the week that we saw the museum, showcased various photos of Anne through the years.